 Social status is the position of a person or group, within the society.
 Social status can be earned by own achievement, known as achieved status status.
 One can also be placed in the stratification system by their inherited position, known as ascribed status.
 The most important status for an individual is known as master status.
 'Status' is a position in a social structure regulated by norms and usually ranked according to power and prestige.
 Status differs from class in that it is a measure of a person's social standing or social honour in a community.
 Individuals who share the same social class may have very divergent status.
 For example, people's status is affected by ethnic origin, gender and age as well as their level of recognition in the community.
-While status is statistically related to class it is common for individuals to have inconsistent class and status locations.

 Social mobility is more frequent